 PE 29.
 Outdoor Lawn Games.
 3 units; third term.
 Students will participate in 5 specifically chosen strategic games (Inner Tube Water Polo, Dodgeball, Bocce, Corn Hole, Flag Football) and learn basic strategy and rules, fitness and health components as well as learning how to compete in cooperative team games.
 Course requirements include great attitude, attendance and effort of having fun and trying something new while working on your coordination and general fitness.
 Instructors: Staff.

 PE 31.
 Indoor/Outdoor Cycling.
-3 units; first term.
+3 units; second term.
 During this introductory course students will utilize both indoor cycling and outdoor cycling as a tool for fitness and fun.
 Students will also learn and apply principles of lifetime physical fitness utilizing major components of cardio-respiratory endurance, muscular strength and endurance, and flexibility.
 It is recommended students have a bicycle and helmet however equipment will be provided as needed.
 Please see instructor.
 Instructors: Staff.

 PE 33.
 Beginning Triathlon Training.
-3 units; first term.
+3 units; third term.
 This course is designed to help beginners learn to train for a sprint distance triathlon.
 All three disciplines will be taught, with specific technique instruction in each area.
 Students will learn how to develop a training schedule, choosing the correct event for their skill, nutrition, safety, and race preparation.
 The course will include techniques to increase transition efficiency, trouble shoot issues on the route and strategies to record a personal best in future races.
 Safe training to reduce injury and assure a healthy race is the foundation of this course.
 Instructor: Staff.

 PE 35.
 Diving, Beginning/Intermediate.
 3 units; third term.
 Students will learn fundamentals of springboard diving to include basic approach, and five standard dives.
 Intermediate course includes instruction in the back somersault, forward somersault, forward somersault full twist, and reverse somersault.
 Instructor: Staff.